-Since the Helium network started there have been issues with miners spoofing or faking their locations.
+Since the Helium network started there have been many issues with miners spoofing or faking their locations.
 In other words there are people who are gaming the system for more rewards.

 What does spoofing mean and how do people fake their locations?